-Ask any sales guy, How important are leads for him?
+Ask any sales guy, How important are the leads for him?
 He may talk for hours on the same.
-In fact within sales teams, one major area of conflict is leads ownership.
+In fact within sales teams, one major area of conflict is leads’ ownership.
 Who owns that lead?
 Every sales guy wants leads since it’s the starting point of sales lifecycle in any type of business in the universe.
 Why?
 Sales guy needs people whom he could approach.
-Marketing and Sales departments in a company invest significant capital on building contacts data and/or buying contacts and leads from vendors.
+Marketing and Sales departments in a company invest significant capital in building contacts data and/or buying contacts and leads from vendors.
 Once marketing and sales team have contacts, they would start approaching them.

-As any Business needs Contacts for product/services selling , an Individual needs Contacts for personal selling.
+As any Business needs Contacts for product/services selling, an Individual needs Contacts for personal selling.

 Do you know your contacts?

-You use personal phone.
+We ll use personsmartphoneone.
 You have one/ multiple personal and work email accounts.
 You are on social media platforms like Twitter, Facebook, Linkedin, Instagram, Quora.
 The Phone Address Book, Email Contacts, Social Media Followers and friends are Contacts repositories for you.
 I am sure you would have got your initial people network in your family, school, college, workplaces and local communities.
 Thanks to Social media, you are constantly exposed to 2nd level or 3rd level or unknown connections and you keep on building your network.
 You have your contacts but have you ever acknowledged the same.
 Do you value your contacts?
 Trust me its the first thing you need to have for opportunity creation.
 In my next blog, I will tell you about how to build your contacts.

 Contacts become leads